akouz/HBus/README.md

 ## Basic principles

   * Baud rate 19.2 kbps.
-  * UART with CAN transceivers, dominant/recessive states.
+  * Communication by ordinary UARTs with CAN transceivers, dominant/recessive states.
+CAN protocol not used, CAN controllers not required.
   * CSMA/CD allowed for low-cost implementations.
 CSMA/CA recommended, but is not mandatory.
 CSMA/CA employs an additional low-cost microcontroller.
   * Flow control by byte-stuffing.
   * Two modes of operation: